Rhodes House (Brighton, Tennessee)

-The Rhodes House is a historic house in Brighton, Tennessee, U.S..
-It was built in 1860 for Soloman A. Rhodes, a planter who inherited the land from his parents.
+The Rhodes House is a historic house near Brighton, Tennessee, U.S. It was built in 1860 for Soloman A. Rhodes, a planter who inherited the land from his parents.
 Rhodes was married twice, and he had ten children.

 The house is two stories, with a one-story ell, and is basically Greek Revival in style.
 It has been listed on the National Register of Historic Places since April 30, 1980.